 The RLF Application and Document Checklist is provided in Appendix A and B respectively.
-There are no application fees.
+There may be application fees depending on the loan amount and administrative review process.
 Various fees for necessary financial audits, credit checks, appraisals, and filings fees at loan closing will be the responsibility of the applicant.
 All items on the checklist may not apply for a given loan and additional informational may be requested that is not listed.